tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 3. How will your virtual networks (VNETs) be configured for IP addresses and subnets?

     The resource group should be configured with at least three separate VNETs with subnets.
-The first would be the VNET for the Virtual Desktop hostpool, the second will be the VNET used to connect to the on-premises network, and the third would be a VNET for a Bastion host to be used for secure virtual machine access for support.
-The VNETs will be peered with only the Virtual Desktop hostpool VNET having gateway access for security.
+The first would be the VNET for the Virtual Desktop host pool, the second will be the VNET used to connect to the on-premises network, and the third would be a VNET for a Bastion host to be used for secure virtual machine access for support.
+The VNETs will be peered with only the Virtual Desktop host pool VNET having gateway access for security.
 This configuration of VNETs provides a level of isolation to the networks for security and control.

 4. How will you connect to Contoso Healthcare's data centers to minimize latency and maximize security?